Albert0i/RU204/articleOnIndex.md

 | **Insertion/Deletion**   | Can require rebalancing          | Typically faster but may have collisions |
 | **Use Cases**            | General-purpose, range queries   | Exact match lookups              |

+Hash indexes are designed to work efficiently with the MEMORY storage engine due to speed and simplicity.
+In contrast, InnoDB focuses on providing a robust set of features suitable for complex applications, using B-tree indexing to support a broader range of query types.

 ### VII.
 Bibliography